MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

     >[!NOTE]
     > Some of the data sources may not be listed while adding them to the protection group, as the list is displayed from the cache.
 Select **Refresh** to update the data sources list.

 -   **Select data protection method** : Specify how you want to handle short- and long-term backup.
-Short-term back up is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure Backup (for short- or long-term).
+Short-term backup is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure Backup (for short- or long-term).
 As an alternative to long-term backup to the cloud, you can also configure long-term backup to a standalone tape device or tape library connected to the DPM server.

 -   **Select short-term goals**: Specify how you want to back up to short-term storage on disk.
 In **Retention range**, you specify how long you want to keep the data on disk.
 In Synchronization frequency, you specify how often you want to run an incremental backup to disk.
 If you don't want to set a backup interval, you can check **Just before a recovery point** so that DPM will run an express full backup just before each recovery point is scheduled.